Funeral Arrangements

 Scheduling and Participation

-The date and time of the funeral Mass and wake service are to be scheduled by the family in consultation with the parish office and the funeral home.
-Please note, there may be other previously scheduled activities at the Church that need to be taken into consideration.
-Funerals cannot be held on Holy Days or during the Sacred Triduum.
-Active involvement by everyone increases the power of our prayer, drawing us closer to God and each other.
+The date and time of the funeral Mass and wake service are to be arranged by the family in consultation with the Parish Office and the funeral home.
+Please note that certain liturgical days — such as Holy Days or during the Sacred Triduum — are not available for funeral celebrations.

 Christian Burial